coding-kitties/investing-algorithm-framework/README.md

 </p>

 # Investing Algorithm Framework

-> :warning: **Documentation outdated**: We are working hard on releasing v1.0.0.
-After
-> this release we will update the documentation at the website.

 The Investing Algorithm Framework is a python framework for building investment algorithms.
 It encourages rapid development and clean, pragmatic code design.